 However, experimenting with current trends can not only be invigorating, but ultimately provide you with a more youthful look.

-London Fashion Week saw a much more pared back look this season with fresh complexions and nude or neutral shades that can work for any age.
+Fresh complexions and nude or neutral shades can work for any age.

 Achieving this look can be easy with the right concealers, highlighters and contouring products, before light browns or beige eyeshadows and nude lipsticks come into play.

 Use concealer under foundation to cover dark circles, blemishes or age spots, while highlighters can be used to accentuate and lift specific areas on top.

 Contouring works in much the same way, but if you have seen any pre-blended contouring images currently doing the rounds this may seem intimidating or rather over-complicated.

 On the other hand, if contouring is nothing new to you after championing the technique in the seventies or eighties, but you’re concerned about how contouring a slightly older face might need a different approach, leading make-up artist Daniel Sandler says: “You want to apply your contour under the cheekbone but slightly higher than you would have 15 years ago.
 Gravity can be unkind on skin that has lost its elasticity.”

 A simple rule to follow is that while the common use for this trick is to slim down the face, older skin that has lost its plumpness requires the opposite effect.

 If it seems an overly dramatic technique for you, try using light and dark powders over your foundation instead of creams underneath, as it will produce a much more subtle effect.